 Partners in Conservation

-The Zambezi Society is a private, voluntary, conservation group driven by a passionate team working closely with local and international organisations, government authorities and with local communities.
+The Zambezi Society is a private, voluntary conservation group driven by a passionate team working closely with local and international organizations, government authorities, and local communities.

 The society is committed to initiating rapid, well-informed, and effective action to:

 BBC Earth's series "Dynasties" filmed an episode on painted wolves, or African wild dogs, in Mana Pools National Park.
 Painted wolves are one of Africa's most endangered species.
-Only about 3,000-5,000 are left in the wild, and their numbers decrease each year due to threats like development/land use change, poaching, and human-wildlife conflict.
+Only about 3,000-5,000 are left in the wild, and their numbers decrease each year due to threats like development and land use change, poaching, and human-wildlife conflict.
+Mana Pools ia a critical sanctuary for African wild dogs.
 To read more, click here.
-To see a video of painted wolf collaring from the series, click here.
+To see a video of a painted wolf collaring from the series, click here.

 Botswana Unplugged - Wilderness Wildlife Trust supports translocated wild dogs in Mana Pools